nikodunk/roomsolar/content/solar-kit/index.md

 ---

-## The Landlord-Friendly, Self-Install Solar and Battery Kit for your off-grid Apartment, Condo, Balcony, Backup and Camping needs
+## The Landlord-Friendly, Self-Install Solar Kit for your off-grid Apartment, Condo, Balcony or Back Yard

 #### The problem